Jan's Working with Windows:

 temporary if the computer's processor is busy with an intense task.
 Or, the computer may be caught in a logical loop.
-Restarting the computer may be the only way to get the computer to pay attention to you again if it is in a
+In that case, restarting the computer may be the only way to get the computer to pay attention to you again.

 - full format

 - A full format does all three tasks in the "format" definition.

-- A small application intended to run in the Windows Vista or Win7 Sidebar, such as a calendar, calculator, or stock-ticker.
+- Vista, Win7: A small application intended to run in the Sidebar, such as a calendar, calculator, or stock-ticker.

 [July 2012 - Microsoft recommends remove this feature due to security risks.
 Windows 8 will not have gadgets.
 Fix It solution]